spikying/chptr/README.md

   NAME  Name of project

 OPTIONS
+  -a, --author=author        Author of project
   -d, --digits=digits        [default: 2] Number of digits to use in file numbering initially.
 Defaults to `2`.

-  -f, --force                Overwrite config files if they exist -h, --help                 show CLI help
+  -f, --force=force          [default: false] Overwrite config files if they exist.
+Specify a filename to overwrite
+                             only one; write `true` to overwrite all.

+  -h, --help                 show CLI help

+  -l, --language=language    Language of project

   -p, --path=path            [default: .]
-Path where root of project files are -r, --gitRemote=gitRemote  Git address of remote repository.
+Path where root of project files are

+  -r, --gitRemote=gitRemote  Git address of remote repository.
 ```